MCai416/Linear-Regressions/README.md

 This file contains a 1000 element MA(1) test sequence with a fixed seed.

 This file is separated into two parts, the first part is a two step least squares estimation (AR(infinity)+ARMA(p,q)), avoiding nonlinear optimisation.
 Requires stationarity assumptions.
 The second part is Bootstrapping ARMA(p,q) coefficients.
 At first I thought that the two step LS cannot estiamte standard errors correctly.
 However the Bootstrap distribution indicates that the standard errors are similar to the ones estimated using LS Asymptotics.
 This suggests that LS Asymptotics still works even if there is dependence.
 However Bootstrapping ARMA(p,q) using method in Franke and Kreiss (1992) is highly demanding in calculation.
 Especially when one wants 10000 bootstrap calculations.

+For ARMA(p, q), I have used AR(20) in the first step to estimate AR(inf), for highly dependent series, more lags are required.
+However, if more lags are used, there will be fewer estimated MA(q) observations, as a result, lower precision.
+But please make sure that there are enough observations to carry an MA(q) twostep regression.

 5) Two-step Cochrane-Orcutt